nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 *   Code block is any code (for example Google AdSense ad) that has to be inserted (and displayed) at some position.
 Each code block can be configured to insert code at almost any position supported by Wordpress
 *   **Enable and use at least one insertion option** (Automatic insertion, Widget, Shortcode, PHP function call)
 *   **Enable insertion on at least one <a href="https://adinserter.pro/page-types">Wordpress page type</a>** (Posts, Static pages, Homepage, Category pages, Search Pages, Archive pages)
-*   For Posts and static pages **select default value On all Posts / On all Static pages** unless you really know what are you doing
+*   For Posts and Static pages **leave default BLANK selection value** after the checkbox unless you really know what are you doing (using individual exceptions)
 *   If you don't see inserted code block turn on **debugging functions**: Label inserted blocks, Show available positions for automatic insertion (Ad Inserter menu item in the Wordpress toolbar on the top of every post/page)
 *   If you are using AdSense you may get blank (empty) ad blocks.
 This might be because there is some error in the code (wrong IDs), your Google AdSense account is not fully approved yet, your website was not accepted or your Google AdSense account is banned.
 Try <a href="http://bit.ly/2oF81Oh" target="_blank">Media net ads</a> - they seem to be a good alternative for contextual ads.